 It’s hard to imagine Melbourne without Fed Square.
 Watching movies on the big screen or meeting friends at ACMI.
 Seeing Australian art at the Ian Potter Centre or relaxing with rooftop drinks at Transit.
 But decades ago, it was the looming Gas and Fuel Building.
 This shot was taken as if you’re lining up to get into a gig at the Forum.
 Look at the fonts on the shops along Flinders Street.
 That milk bar!

 Recognise that arcade entrance beneath that lamp?
-Yes, that’s the Block Arcade on Collins Street in 1914, long before we’d skip down for a cheeky treat at Haigh’s.
-Fast forward to the 1960s.
+Yes, that’s the Block Arcade on Collins Street estimated to be taken 1913 or 1914, long before we’d skip down for a cheeky treat at Haigh’s.
 You can see glamorous ladies window shopping.
 Probably killing time before high tea at the tea rooms.
 You can see the sign there on the right.

 Port Phillip Arcade, 1960s

 Remember Charles Bush’s King Neptune sculpture?
 It sat at the entrance of the Port Phillip Arcade.
 But did you realise the arcade used to be home to a basement food centre?
 It included a classic coffee bar and the Herbert Adams Cake Bar.
 It also included a butcher, delicatessen and frozen food section.
 The arcade has been demolished to make way for the Town Hall Station.
 But the sculpture will be reinstated there.

 Southern Cross Station, 1960s

 We know that massive, sprawling transport hub as Southern Cross Station now.
 But it used to be called Spencer Street Station and was a much smaller affair.
 No walkway over to Marvel Stadium, no multi-level escalators, supermarkets or SkyBus terminals.
 Just major modernist vibes.
 And a major dose of commuter glamour, as seen below in 1963.